+System identifier:

-System identifier: Replace "S253.10 DLA-G" with "S100.70."
+Replace "S253.10 DLA-G" with "S100.70."

-Categories of individuals covered by the system: Delete "to the DLA General Counsel" at the end of the sentence and replace with "to DLA."
+Delete "to the DLA General Counsel" at the end of the sentence and replace with "to DLA."

 Delete entry and replace with Inventor's name, Social Security Number, address, and telephone numbers; descriptions of inventions; designs or drawings, as appropriate; evaluations of patentability; recommendations for employee awards; licensing documents; and similar records.
 Where patent protection is pursued by DLA, the file may also contain copies of applications, Letters Patent, and related materials.